marykdb/maryk/store/rocksdb/documentation/storage.md

 # Unique
 Unique stores a value which uniquely refers to a data record key.

-- INDEX_REFERENCE:VALUE = KEY.
-An indexed value is prefixed by index and stores the key so the record can be found by value.
+- INDEX_REFERENCE:VALUE = VERSION-KEY.
+An indexed value is prefixed by index and stores the key and version it was set so the record can be found by value.

 # Historic Table
 This table stores all versions of values by appending the version to the reference.